 The information on governance included here supplements that described in the Directors' Report and in the Statement of Directors' Responsibilities.

+Board of Directors

-The board of trustees has formally met 4 times during the year to 31 August 2022.
+The board of directors has formally met four times during the year to 31 August 2023.
 The board considers it maintains effective oversight of funds with four meetings as a majority of board directors also serve on the Finance, Personnel & Premises and/or Risk & Audit sub-committee(s).